nVentis/cordova-httpd/README.md

 # Forked to add a MIME-Type for .mjs files, allowing native usage of ES6 module syntax in Cordova Apps

 Tested on Android.
 Be sure to import respective scripts from the hosted server.

-Also, see https://stackoverflow.com/a/58892467/3362188 , i.e. follow these steps to avoid (copied from SO).
-Entering the port is neccessary as well.
+To overcome the next obstacle when importing scripts (net::ERR_CLEARTEXT_NOT_PERMITTED), see https://stackoverflow.com/a/58892467/3362188 or follow these steps (copied from SO).
+Entering the port is neccessary.

 add this to your CONFIG.XML, top of your code.